Frequently Asked Questions

 What’s your photography style?

 I would best describe my style as documentary photography.
-I put a lot of focus and attention to capturing the candid moments between the couple, their family and friends and documenting the day as it unfolds.
+I put a lot of focus and attention into capturing the candid moments between the couple, their family and friends and documenting the day as it unfolds.
 I also understand that you put a lot of work and money into all the details so I focus on capturing those important items too!

 Are you insured?